emacs-java/eclipse_goto_editor/README.md

-# Go Explore
+# Go Editor
-This little plugin helps you to browse resources with the 'Explorer' of your platform from Eclipse package explorer or resource navigators.
+This little plugin helps you to browse resources with the 'Explorer' of your platform from Eclipse package explorer or resource navigators and Open selected file with your system editor(customable).
-Just select a resource and launch the [Go Explore...] menu item from this resources context pop-up menu.
+Just select a resource and launch the [Go ...] menu item from this resources context pop-up menu.
 You can setup your preferred browser or finder program in Eclipse preferences.
 This plugin has been tested on win32, linux and MacOSX panther and Tiger platforms.